 If your circumstances force you to be outside the United States for extended periods of time – especially if you have been warned by a CBP officer – seek advice from an immigration lawyer that can analyze your specific situation and recommend how to improve your ties to the United States.

 U.S. citizens are not restricted by the same requirements as lawful permanent residents.
 As a result, citizens can enjoy longer periods of travel outside the United States without any scrutiny from immigration officials.
 Thus, naturalizing as a U.S. citizen is a common strategy to avoid green card abandonment.

 When evaluating your application against the naturalization requirements, USCIS will analyze your continuous residence and absences over the previous five years.
 There will be a presumption that you’ve broken your continuous residence requirement for any absence from the U.S. of six months or more during the five years prior to filing Form N-400, Application for Naturalization.
 Absences of one year or more will always disrupt the continuous residence requirement.
 Unfortunately, a reentry permit does not protect your continuous residence requirement for the purposes of naturalization.
 If a permanent resident is absent from the United States for one year or more, he or she will disrupt the continuous residence requirement for naturalization even if he or she traveled with a valid reentry permit.

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
-CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will accept the application or petition.
+CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
 We provide support for the Reentry Permit Application (Form I-131), Green Card Renewal Application (Form I-90), Citizenship Application (Form N-400), and several other immigration services.